openkfw/TruBudget/README.md

 cp .env_example .env
 ```

 > Warning: Before you start with the standard configuration, please make sure that the ports `80`, `8080`, `8081`, `7447`, `7448` are not occupied by other processes.
-If yes, you can change the ports used in EEPPortal inside the `.env` file.
+If yes, you can change the ports used in EEP-Portal inside the `.env` file.

-To run a clean (empty) version of EEPPortal, run the following script:
+To run a clean (empty) version of EEP-Portal, run the following script:

 ```bash
 sh scripts/master/start-master-node.sh
 ```

-> In case you want to start with a set of example data, you can also start EEPPortal with the following script `sh scripts/master/start-and-provision-master-node.sh`.
+> In case you want to start with a set of example data, you can also start EEP-Portal with the following script `sh scripts/master/start-and-provision-master-node.sh`.
 The process of provisioning may take several minutes (depending on your CPU) and can slow down your computer during the execution of the script.
 After provisioning you have acces to a set of users (e.g. `mstein` which share the password `test`)

-This command will bootstrap a prod and test instance of EEPPortal (blockchain, api, frontend) for you.
+This command will bootstrap a prod and test instance of EEP-Portal (blockchain, api, frontend) for you.
 Use `docker ps` to check on the running containers.
 You should see the following output:

 ```bash
 ➜ docker ps